China criticizes US missile sanctions as hypocrisy

-BEIJING (AP) — China on Friday criticized Washington for imposing sanctions on Chinese companies the U.S. says exported missile technology and accused the United States of hypocrisy for selling nuclear-capable cruise missiles.
+BEIJING (AP) — China on Friday criticized Washington for imposing sanctions on Chinese companies the U.S. says exported missile technology, and accused the United States of hypocrisy for selling nuclear-capable cruise missiles.

 The United States announced penalties on three companies it said were engaged in unspecified “missile technology proliferation activities.”
 It said they were barred from U.S. markets and from obtaining technology that can be used to make weapons.

 “This is a typical hegemonic action.
-China strongly deplores and firmly opposes it,” said a foreign ministry spokesman, Zhao Lijian.
+China strongly deplores and firmly opposes it,” said Foreign Ministry spokesperson Zhao Lijian.
 “China urges the United States to immediately correct its mistakes, revoke the relevant sanctions and stop suppressing Chinese enterprises and smearing China.”

 China accounted for about 5% of global weapons exports in 2016-20, according to the Stockholm International Peace Research Institute.
 The United States was the top global exporter, accounting for 37% of the total in 2016-20.